WanderWise Wandering Tech Guide

 • What It Is

 A camera lets you monitor activity in and around the home.
-Options range from doorbell cameras (which record and alert you when someone approaches or leaves) to indoor cameras (which help you monitor movement, restlessness, or safety concerns inside the home).
+Options range from doorbell cameras (which record and alert you when someone approaches or leaves) to indoor cameras (which help you monitor movement, restlessness, or concerns inside the home).

 • Why It’s Helpful